alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-ruling-on-treating-using-snakes.md

 ---
-layout: post
-title: "Ruling on treating using snakes"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 6990, Question 1"
+date: 2020/09/3
 hijri: Muharram 15, 1442
-summary: It is impermissible to use snakes or the fat cooked with it in treatment.
-According to the preponderant view, eating the flesh of snakes is impermissible and the flesh of a dead snake is considered Najis.
-date: 2020/09/3
-category: [treatments,fatwas]
 lang: en
-locale: en
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Afifi
     url: /biography/afifi/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 6990, Question 1
+summary: It is impermissible to use snakes or the fat cooked with it in treatment.
+  According to the preponderant view, eating the flesh of snakes is impermissible and the flesh of a dead snake is considered Najis.
+title: Ruling on treating using snakes
 ---

 ### Question: